As well as being great fun, playing with your kitten will help them to develop into a well-behaved and sociable adult cat.

 - Cat tunnel: great fun for kittens and for you.
 Many have a ball that dangles at one end, your kitten will love rolling around in this.
 Even better if you have two kittens as these provide a great hiding place for games of hide and seek.

-- Catnip toys: There’s a myriad of these available and they don’t have to contain catnip.
+- Catnip toys: There’s a myriad of these available and they don’t always have to contain catnip.
 Mice and birds are big favourites for obvious reasons Anything that makes a squeaky noise will also go down well.
 Catnip is a great way to encourage cats to interact with toys although your kitten may not react to catnip until they are a little bit older.
 Not all cats love catnip, some may be oblivious to it.
 However, it is safe for kittens.

 - LED Pointer Pen: Kitten’s will love chasing the red dot all around the house.
 They’ll enjoy getting into the pouncing position and ‘catching’ the dot.

 - Cat trees / scratching posts: these offer a great opportunity for climbing, hiding, scratching and are great for a kitten’s development.
-There are some excellent ones available with tunnels and multiple levels, which also double as a resting place when your exhausted kitten needs a well-earned nap.
+There are some excellent ones available with tunnels and multiple levels, which also double as a resting place when your tired kitten needs a well-earned nap.

 Although toys don’t need to be expensive, it’s important to ensure that they are good quality and can withstand being attacked by an energetic kitten for hours on end.